lphansen/Climate/README.md

 ```
 git clone https://github.com/lphansen/Climate
 ```
-3. To download the data you'll need, go to https://drive.google.com/drive/folders/1TVVqditjA489NNSD8H32u0e4eIJkoj0r?usp=sharing and copy the .pickle files into the subfolder __data__ under the git repo __ClimateAP__ you just cloned.
+3. To download the data you'll need, go to https://drive.google.com/drive/folders/1TVVqditjA489NNSD8H32u0e4eIJkoj0r?usp=sharing and copy the .pickle files into the subfolder __data__ under the git repo __Climate__ you just cloned.
 4. Run __install.bat__ for those who used windows or run __install.sh__ for those who used Mac OS by double clicking the file.
-5. Go back to command line prompt, change directories into the ‘ClimateAP’ folder and open jupyter notebook by running below in command prompt
+5. Go back to command line prompt, change directories into the ‘Climate’ folder and open jupyter notebook by running below in command prompt
 ```
-cd ClimateAP
+cd Climate
 jupyter notebook
 ```
 6. "PaperResultsIllustration.ipynb" demonstrates interactive figures shown in the paper.
 “PreferenceModel.ipynb” demonstrates the computational details and codes on how we solve the model under consumption damage settings while “GrowthModel.ipynb” demonstrates growth damage settings.
 Click on the files to access them.